Government

 Building Community, One Tree at a Time.

-Volunteer with Green Tukwila
+Volunteer and Learn with Green Tukwila

 Join friends, neighbors, and families for fun, hands-on events in Tukwila’s parks.
 Learn about local wildlife, native plants, tool use, and how to care for our urban forests.
 No experience needed—just bring your energy and help keep our public spaces healthy, safe, and beautiful!